 What they look like: Morels are highly sought after by foragers and chefs alike, but they can be tricky to identify.
 These mushrooms are cone-shaped with a distinctive honeycomb-like cap and a hollow stem.
 The cap can be light tan to dark brown, and the stem can be white or pale yellow.

 Forager, beware: Morels do not have gills, so it’s not a Morel mushroom if you do see gills.
 You can identify a true morel from other similar-looking mushrooms by cutting it open.
-Morels have a solid stem and cap, while imposters have a cottony or spongy interior.
+Morels are completely hollow on the inside while imposters are not.
 False morels can be poisonous, so you must be 100% certain that you have a true morel before consuming it.
+Also, be sure to cook Morels well before consuming.

 Jacob and Sam Bingham, the owners/operators behind North Fork Mushrooms, a brand new gourmet and medicinal mushroom operation where they cultivate high-quality products for their surrounding communities in Western North Carolina.
 You can find them online at northforkmushrooms.com and follow them on Instagram.